Welcome to our Houses

-St Christopher’s School has a long established House System to which all pupils from Year 1 to Year 13 belong.
+At St Christopher’s we nurture an inclusive atmosphere and a strong community spirit through our long established House System to which all pupils from Nursery to Year 13 belong.
 The Houses are named after birds of prey which are native to the Gulf region and synonymous with Arab culture.
-The Houses also have colours so that pupils are easily identified in events such as Sports Day and swimming galas.

 Falcon – Red